bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 The task also generates a `.sprockets-manifest-md5hash.json` (where `md5hash` is an MD5 hash) that contains a list with all your assets and their respective fingerprints.
-This is used by the Rails helper methods to avoid handing the mapping requests back to Sprockets.
+This is used by the Quails helper methods to avoid handing the mapping requests back to Sprockets.
 A typical manifest file looks like:

 ```ruby